bran2miz/city-explorer-api/README.md

 1. Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
   Yes! the app works, just the heroku server is still a little confusing to me.

+## Retrospective Lab 09

+1. What went well, that I might forget if I don’t write down?
+  This lab was fairly simple in that we had to componentize the back end using the modules formula.

+2. What did I learn today?
+  Modules and how it makes the backend server.js more organized and clean.

+3. What should I do differently next time?
+  Nothing!
+Like I had mentioned, it was a fairly simple lab today, as I was all caught up with the past labs.

+4. What still puzzles me, or what do I need to learn more about?
+  Still a little confused as to why in class today we created functions that did not require async.

+Thinking about each of your assignments for the day, reflect on:

+1. Is the assignment complete?
+If not, where exactly did you leave off, and what work remains?
+  The assignment is complete!